 Treatment goals for psychological imbalances

 Emotional and personality development

-Integration of dissociated structures – such as trauma healing
+Integration of dissociated structures – trauma healing

 Mental development occurs at 3 levels:

 Synchronization processes in therapy

 Attunement processes in therapy